(1300 292 371)

 Access to a system that originates from outside an organisation’s network and enters the network through a gateway, including over the internet.

-Remote access scams, are when a scammer pretends to be affiliated with a tech or computer company, such as Apple, Microsoft, or with their technical support division.
-The scammer usually tries to convince you that you have a computer or internet problem and you need to buy new software to fix the problem.
+When a scammer pretends to be affiliated with a tech or computer company, such as Apple, Telstra or their technical support division.
+The scammer usually tries to convince you that you have a computer or internet problem and you need to buy or install new software to fix the problem.

 A software administration tool or program that can be used by a hacker to remotely gain access and control of an infected machine.

-Remote desktop protocol is a proprietary protocol developed by Microsoft, which provides a user with a graphical interface to connect to another computer over a network connection.
+A proprietary protocol developed by Microsoft which provides a user with a graphical interface to connect to another computer over a network connection.

 Storage media that can be easily removed from a system and is designed for removal, for example USB flash drives or optical media.